Lucia's Blog: 2021

 2 Timothy 4:7-8

 The trials of life are no accident.
-They knock us down, and we wonder what happened so suddenly, to change everything in our world.
+They knock us down, and we wonder what happened so suddenly to change everything in our world.
 The evils that we have confronted this year give us pause and send a chill down our spines.
-Never forget, our struggles are not against flesh and blood but against spiritual soldiers of wickedness (Ephesians 6).
+Remember, our struggles are not against flesh and blood but against spiritual soldiers of wickedness (Ephesians 6).
 We must be equipped for the battles of this ongoing war between our beloved God and His enemies because we are the targets of invisible evil spirits.

 Throughout history, there have been different conflicts and wars among many nations.
 Those who have served on the battlefield of military war know who their enemies are.
 They must have a strategic plan to defeat the enemy, and, of course, they must be well-trained for the battle.
 However, there is another battle that Christians must wage in the spiritual realm surrounding us.
-Sadly, many do not know their enemy and are not very prepared for victory.
+Sadly, many do not know their enemy and are unprepared for victory.
 They have very little training to win this fight on the battlefield of their souls.
 Our battle has been going on since the beginning of mankind, and many are not even aware.
 We must understand that we are not here to "wrestle against flesh and blood" but against the darkness of sin.

 "For we do not wrestle against flesh and blood, but against the rulers, against the authorities, against the cosmic powers over this present darkness, against the spiritual forces of evil in the heavenly places."
 (Eph.
 6:12)